 Common interest developments have a number of documents controlling the development.
-Not all documents are created equal--some have more authority than others.
-As provided for in Civil Code § 4205 (effective January 1, 2014) the hierarchy of authority is as follows:
+Sometimes there are conflicts between documents.
+As provided for in Civil Code § 4205 (effective January 1, 2014) such conflicts are resolved as follows:

 - Law (unless the particular statute defers to governing documents)